JuliaManifolds/ManifoldsBase.jl/docs/src/design.md

 The general architecture consists of three layers

-* The high level interface for ease of use – and to dispatch on other manifolds
+* The high level interface for ease of use – and to dispatch on other manifolds.
-* an interims layer to dispatch on different parameters in the last section
+* The intermediate layer to dispatch on different parameters in the last section, e.g. type of retraction or vector transport.
-* the lowest layer with a specific manifold and no optional parameters for performance
+* The lowest layer for specific manifolds to dispatch on different types of points and tangent vectors.
+Usually this layer with a specific manifold and no optional parameters.

 These three layers are described in more detail in the following.
 The main motivation to introduce this separation is reduction of method ambiguity problems.